 ⭐️In support for Growing the Game, the Adirondack 46ers Hockey Club is excited to host an 8U Girls Jamboree!!
 For any girls with birth year 2013 or younger.
+This is a FREE event.
 The event will be held on Saturday, October 16th from 9am - 11am at the Malone Civic Center.⭐️

 -Half ice games, stop time for changes

 -Girls of all skill levels are encouraged to participate